-• FCA12 Results Filing (ER18-940)
+FCA12 Results Filing (ER18-940)

-On February 28, ISO-NE filed the results of the twelfth FCA ("FCA12") held February 5-6, 2018.
-ISO-NE reported the following highlights:
+On April 26, the FERC accepted the results of the twelfth FCA ("FCA12") held February 5-6, 2018.
+As previously reported, ISO-NE reported the following highlights:

-- ◆ FCA12 Capacity Zones were the Southeastern New England ("SENE") Capacity Zone (the Northeastern Massachusetts ("NEMA")/Boston, Southeastern Massachusetts, and Rhode Island Load Zones), the Northern New England ("NNE") Capacity Zone (the Maine, New Hampshire and Vermont Load Zones) and the Rest-of-Pool Capacity Zone (the Connecticut and Western/Central Massachusetts Load Zones) - ♦ FCA12 commenced with a starting price of \$12.684/kW-mo. and concluded for the SENE, NNE and Rest-of-Pool after four rounds. - ♦ Resources will be paid as follows: - ▶ \$4.631/kW-mo. all Capacity Zones
+♦ FCA12 Capacity Zones were the Southeastern New England ("SENE") Capacity Zone (the Northeastern Massachusetts ("NEMA")/Boston, Southeastern Massachusetts, and Rhode Island Load Zones), the Northern New England ("NNE") Capacity Zone (the Maine, New Hampshire and

-&lt;sup>28 Environment Northeast v.
+Environment Northeast v.
 Bangor Hydro-Elec.
 Co. and Mass.
 Att'y Gen. v.
 Bangor Hydro-Elec.
-Co, 154 FERC ¶ 63,024 (Mar.
+Co, 154 FERC \P 63,024 (Mar.
 22, 2016) ("2012/14 ROE Initial Decision").

-&lt;sup>29 See Green Mountain Power Corp., 159 FERC ¶ 62,191 (May 19, 2017) (order authorizing VTransco's acquisition of Green Mountain Power's ("GMP") ownership share in the Highgate Facilities).
+27 See Green Mountain Power Corp., 159 FERC ¶ 62,191 (May 19, 2017) (order authorizing VTransco's acquisition of Green Mountain Power's ("GMP") ownership share in the Highgate Facilities).
 Of the Joint Owners, GMP was the only FERC-jurisdictional public utility (the other Joint Owners were the City of Burlington Electric Department, Vermont Public Power Supply Authority ("VPPSA"), Vermont Electric Cooperative, Inc. ("VEC"), and the Village of Johnson Water and Light Department).
 In the 203 application, VTransco stated that the transfer will result in efficiencies in operation and management of the facility by VELCO.